AdvancedPhotonSource/GSAS-II/docs/source/index.rst

 Note that GSAS-II requires the Python extension packages

 * wxPython (http://wxpython.org/docs/api/),
+  * note that GSAS-II has been tested with wxPython 2.x and 3.0.x; It it expected to have problems with wxPython 4.x at present.
 * NumPy (http://docs.scipy.org/doc/numpy/reference/),
 * SciPy (http://docs.scipy.org/doc/scipy/reference/),
 * matplotlib (http://matplotlib.org/contents.html)  and
 * PyOpenGL (http://pyopengl.sourceforge.net/documentation)

-Two packages are used by some parts of the code, but are not required:
+Two packages are used by some parts of the code, but are not required.
+If these packages are not present warning messages may be generated but the vast bulk of GSAS-II will function normally.

 * PIL (http://www.pythonware.com/products/pil/) or Pillow (https://pillow.readthedocs.org).
 This is used to save and read certain types of images.